Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Impact

-A world where people are connected to the food they eat, the way it is produced and the impact it has on the environment and on others.
-A world where people are not mere consumers, but food citizens contributing to shape a fair, democratic and sustainable food system.
+A world where people are connected to the food they eat, the way it is produced, and the impact it has on the environment and on others.
+A world where people are not mere consumers, but food citizens contributing to the shaping of a fair, democratic, and sustainable food system.

 Relevant considerations for the challenge/ theme: